stacks-network/stacks-core/README.md

 [review the following guidelines](https://guides.github.com/activities/contributing-to-open-source/) in order to make the contribution process easy and effective for everyone involved.

-The main authors of Blockstore are:
+The main authors of Blockstack are:

 **[Jude Nelson](http://onename.com/judecn)** ([@judecnelson](https://twitter.com/judecnelson))